mendix/docs/content/en/docs/developerportal/collaborate/team-server/migrate-to-git.md

 ## 5 If Migration Failed

 If the migration process failed, all changes are rolled back.
 This means access to SVN is restored and you can keep developing your app.
 You can check common causes of a failed migration below and resolve them.
-After that you can attempt migrate your app again.
+After that you can attempt to migrate your app again.

 Causes of a failed migration can be the following: